mickelc/KSU-Campus-Project/README.md

 ### Below was done on the main campus L3 switch.
 This process was repeated for each VLAN
 ![image](https://github.com/user-attachments/assets/17eb97fe-8407-4e72-8fdd-c7ca09561328)

-# Subinterface creation and VLAN tagging
+# Subinterface Creation and VLAN Tagging
 The configuration shown below was applied on the branch router to enable inter-VLAN communication between devices on VLAN 90 and VLAN 100.
 The same procedure was done on the main campus router to support communication across all eight VLANs.
 ![image](https://github.com/user-attachments/assets/a167951d-548a-4c1a-aa1a-92e6af32708b)